-Wells Fargo is closing all its branches in three Midwestern states
+Wells Fargo is selling all its branches in three Midwestern states

 "We remain committed to these communities," Mary Mack, Wells Fargo's head of community banking, said in a statement.
 Mack said Wells Fargo (WFC) will "continue to have a presence in the area" through commercial lending, wealth management and mortgage lending.

 The sale includes 33 branches in Indiana, 14 in Michigan and Wells Fargo's only branch in Ohio, plus the four in Wisconsin.
+Wells Fargo will still have 48 branches in Wisconsin.

 It comes as Wall Street pressures Wells Fargo to slash costs and as the bank grapples with soaring legal bills linked to the fake-accounts scandal and its many other troubles.

-Note: — Correction: The headline on a previous version of this story incorrectly said Wells Fargo was closing the branches.